-The deadline for Reception Admissions to start in September 2026, is 15th January 2026 and the allocation date is 16th April 2026.
+The deadline for submission of applications for Reception Admissions to start in September 2027, is 15th January 2027 and the allocation date is 16th April 2027.

 Admissions Guidance

 All applications must be made on the home LA common application form.
 Parents/carers are requested to complete our supplementary information form (SIF) if you are applying under category 6.
 Please return the SIF directly to the school office by the date given above.
 If a SIF is not completed the Governing Body will apply their admission arrangements using the information submitted on the LA form only, which may result in your application being given a lower priority.